 When we confirm the PCB manufacturing requirements, if the boards require peelable solder masks, we manufacture custom stencils for printing blue masks on pads/holes according to the design.

-If the NPTH or PTH holes need to be sealed by peelable solder masks, we also manufacture the custom tray that will plug in the holes at the depth of about 1/3 of the hole depth.
+If the NPTH or PTH holes need to be sealed by peelable solder masks, we also manufacture the custom tray that will plug in the holes at a depth of about 1/3 of the hole depth.
 The aim is to avoid the remains of the blue mask when peeling off.

 The custom stencil and try are combined and placed in the screen printing machine, and then we print the blue mask on the PCBs panel by panel.